bhess/sqisign-nist2/DEVELOPERS.md

 ### Contents of a module

 The leaf folders described above should arrange code as described below.
-We use the `generic` implementation of the `uintbig` module as an example.
+We use the `generic` implementation of the `intbig` module as an example.

 ```